-Although laws may vary by state, California DOT has a helpful resource on chains for 18 wheelers as well as a very helpful set of chain requirements illustrations showing which tires must be chained on different vehicles.
+Although laws may vary by state, California DOT has a helpful resource on Guidelines for Chain Control as well as a very helpful set of chain requirements illustrations showing which tires must be chained on different vehicles.

 California DOT states furthermore regarding cables that they